ktaletsk/yason/README.rst

 * Check the status of all scheduled notebook jobs
 * Schedule a notebook for execution
-* TODO: Get resulting notebook after execution
+* Get resulting notebook after execution
-* TODO: Delete scheduled notebook job
+* Delete scheduled notebook job

 Credits
 -------